Prevention & Safety Resources

 Public events can pose safety risks like crowded spaces, low lighting, and unfamiliar attendees.
 To reduce these risks, strong safety planning is essential from the start.

-Any event within the Central Douglas Fire & Rescue Authority (CDF&R) area must prioritize the safety of staff, volunteers, guests, and others involved.
+Any event within the Central Douglas Fire & Rescue Authority (CDF&R) area must prioritize the safety of staff, volunteers, guests, and all other individuals involved.
 Whether you’re a student, venue manager, or part of an outside group, you’re responsible for event safety.

 Events of all types—fairs, fireworks, graduations, concerts, and more—must meet fire and life safety standards.
 While specific rules vary by event, safety planning is always required.